 Digitalization allows you to offer a personalized shopping experience that buyers want.
 Data is what allows you to create the optimal customer experience.

-A robust e-commerce platform and CRM solution allows your business to study every customer interaction for the best customer experience.
+A robust eCommerce platform or a marketplace management system with a CRM solution allows your business to study every customer interaction for the best customer experience.
 Personalize your product catalogs and price lists to optimize the buying experience.
 Incentivize promotions based on the previous purchases for better results.
 Segment your customers to the nth degree and create touch-points like sending congratulations for a company anniversary or a birthday.

 When you have digitized a 360 degree view of every customer, you can provide the customer experience necessary to not only survive but thrive in the competitive B2B arena.